ncatlab/nlab-content/pages/2368.md

   \,,
 $$

-where now the left vertical composite is the identity.
+where now the left vertical composite is the identity, by the unit law in $A$.
 This shows that $f$ is uniquely determined by $\tilde f$ via the relation

 $$
   f = \rho \circ (id_A \otimes \tilde f)